jmcelvenny/snapglass/README.md

 SnapGlass - Snapchat for Google Glass

-I created this application as a research project that I was required to do.
+I created this application as a research project.
 I don't have Glass right now so I can't progress further into development.
 Right now, it has basic functionalities.
 You can open unread snaps, and send new snaps from it.
 It uses an unofficial snapchat library (Package: com.habosa.javasnap) to do all of this.
 Functionality is limited but it can still be used to have fun :-)

 Installation: Easy way (reccomended)